GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

 levels.

 In interactive mode, the objective is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.
-In this case, order=30 worked well.
+In this case, because of the rapid variations around pixel 800, increasing the order could improve the final results.
+Setting ``order=50`` fits that area well while still offering a good fit elsewhere.

 Note that you are not required to run in interactive mode, but you might want to if flat fielding is critical to your program.